Jose Chacko Periappuram: Heart Care Foundation

 His charitable trust called the Heart Care Foundation helps government medical colleges in Kerala enabling poor patients to have heart surgeries done, by helping them financially.
 They also aim to educate the common people of India about the heart diseases.
 The Heart Care Foundation has multiple projects in operation.
 They have donated organs to various Government Medical College Hospitals.
-They have also conducted charity runs and mini-marathons and have organised the World Heart Day countless times.
+They have also conducted charity runs and mini-marathons and have organized the World Heart Day countless times.

-One such project aims to help 1000 patients undergo heart surgeries over 10 years at various Government Hospitals in Kerala.
+One of such projects aims to help 1000 patients undergo heart surgeries over 10 years at various Government Hospitals in Kerala.
 "Save a heart, save a life" is focused on educating people about the importance of Basic Life Support (BLS).
 Cardiopulmonary Resuscitation (CPR) will be shown and taught to small groups all around Kerala so that the life support at basic level can be affected in times of need to save lives.

 They also publish a quarterly publication of the Heart Care Foundation called "Caring Hearts" which carries extensive information about heart diseases, its prevention, causes, and tips and also covers the progress of the activities of Heart Care foundation's activities on a regular basis.

 Their efforts have led to implementation of AED devices in the Cochin airport.
-Heart Care Foundation organised a musical evening 'Hridyam' in connection with the release of the educational audio video album 'Mi Corazon" aimed at educating people about organ donation, basic life support and also to inculcate charity among young minds. to spread awareness on CPR and heart disease emergencies.
+Heart Care Foundation organized a musical evening 'Hridyam' in connection with the release of the educational audio video album 'Mi Corazon" aimed at educating people about organ donation, basic life support and also to inculcate charity among young minds. to spread awareness on CPR and heart disease emergencies.